 - Some people find cheap Walmart tents especially Ozark brand is more tolerable than ones for hundreds of dollars.
 I have found Ozark tents to be very tolerable myself.

-- Cuben fiber tents – Cuben Fibre is PET – polyethylene plastic, this can be more tolerable.
+- Cuben fiber tents – Cuben Fibre is PET, this can be more tolerable for the very sensitive but they are more expensive.
 Many have said these don’t contain FR, but Zpacks failed to get back to me on that.

 Silicone treated tents might be more tolerable for some, others may prioritize avoiding flame retardants.

-- NatureHike has claimed no flame retardants, but it’s not written anywhere other than private emails (Amazon)
+- NatureHike has claimed no flame retardants, but it’s not written anywhere other than private emails. ($100-200)

 Some canvas tents do not have flame retardants.

-- None of the Thermarest Camping pads contain FR.
-Some have the Prop 65 warning (but for chromium)
+- Thermarest Camping pads don’t contain FR.
+Some have the Prop 65 warning (but for chromium).

 - REI brand sleeping mats are not treated with FR.

 - Wildkin sleeping mats and sleeping bags are also FR free.